 Miley Cyrus Cheating On Liam Hemsworth With Nick Jonas?
-He’s Been Texting Her
+Jonas Has Allegedly Been Texting Her

 “The first person I kissed was Miley Cyrus, and I kissed her outside of California Pizza Kitchen in Hollywood — very romantic,” he said with a laugh.
 “I’d just had a pizza that had onions all over it.
 I’m sure that my breath smelled terrible.”

 Host Nick Grimshaw asked the pop star if Cyrus would remember the moment.
 He thinks that she does because it was pretty potent.
 The former lovers must have shared a lot of great memories together having dated for 18 months, but those may not be enough for The Voice coach to get back with her ex.
-Miley seems head over heels in love with Liam; and she even posted a sweet birthday message for him on Instagram calling him her favorite being and best friend.
+Miley seems head-over-heels in love with Liam, and she even posted a sweet birthday message for him on Instagram calling him her favorite being and best friend.
 The two aren’t married yet, but Cyrus is reportedly determined to make their relationship work.

 “She’s adamant that she doesn’t want to get divorced, so she wants to make sure when she eventually gets married it actually means forever,” a source revealed to Hollywood Life.